paulschoen/use-post-message/README.md

             <p>Count: {count}</p>
             <button onClick={() => set(10)}/>
         </p>
-    )
+    );
 }

 export default MyComponent;
 ```

-You can use the Zustand store like any other Zustand store, but the store will be shared between all the tabs.
+You can use the Zustand store like any other Zustand store, but the store will be shared between all windows and iframes.

-On the first "render" of the store, the middleware will check if the store already exists in another tab / window.
-If the store exits, it will be synchronized, else the store will be created.
+On the first "render" of the store, the middleware will check if the store already exists in another tab/window.
+If the store exists, it will be synchronized; otherwise, the store will be created.

-If no tab is opened, the store will be created and will be shared as the "main" with the other tabs / windows.
+If no tab is opened, the store will be created and will be shared as the "main" with the other tabs/windows.

-_**Note:** It cannot be used in server components as it needs an environment that support the Broadcast Channel API_

-#### New in v1.4.0

 - You don't have to specify a channel name anymore.
 The channel name is now automatically generated. **However, I strongly recommend you to use it.**